how we are different

 We acknowledge both the historical significance and the prophetic call of the Lausanne Covenant (1974), agreeing with it completely, and the reaffirmations of the Manila Manifesto (1989).
 These creedal/confessional documents serve to anchor our theological commitments while also expressing our missional and evangelical convictions.
 We stand to be both challenged and guided by these core expressions of theological commitment as we try to grow and mature into the church that God has destined us to be.

 what drives us

 Our passion is for the poor and the lost.
-We empower communities to reach and seve the people who exist at the margins of the church as we know it.
-We believe that intimacy with God and commitment to His mission means prioritizing for those in poverty and without knowledge of His saving grace.
-We also believe that discipleship of believers happens best and most significantly while obeying Jesus and following Him through mission - therefore, we empower believers to seek the heart of God in prayer to know their unique calling and to find a community where they can truly live it out.
+We empower communities to reach and serve the people who exist at the margins of the church as we know it.
+We believe that intimacy with God and commitment to His mission means prioritizing both those in poverty and those without knowledge of His saving grace.
+We also believe that discipleship of believers happens best and most significantly while obeying Jesus and following Him through mission — therefore, we empower believers to seek the heart of God in prayer to know their unique calling, and to find a community where they can truly live it out.
 We then work to mobilize communities to meet the needs of the world around us, and to proclaim the good news of the kingdom.

 what we do

 INSPIRE people to surrender all their lives to Jesus and His cause